 "Porter!
 Porter!
 Porter!"
 There was no reply.

 We arrived at Tianjin.
 A few more passengers boarded.
-Mr. Breeches awoke, and drained the pot of water at a gulp5.
+Mr. Breeches awoke, and took a big gulp of water5.
 Again he clapped his boots above my head.
 He put on the boots, slid down, picked his nose, and looked outside.
-“Porter!”
+"Porter!"

 As it happened, the porter was passing by.